vinaya-class/vinaya-class.github.io/src/18-bowls.md

 A bhikkhu should be aware of the civil law regarding the materials, such as a ban on ivory trade, or the border regulations on horn (and plant) materials in New Zealand.

+In some countries bhikkhus commonly use robe-tags, buttons, etc. made of bone or horn.